 Grabbing credit: You can easily tell the workplace bully from the rest – he is the one who queues up first when the bouquets are being thrown around and the first to slink out the door when its time for brickbats.
 Don’t put it past them to sink their teammates to save their own skins.

 Writing nasty: In this day of easy email, the office nasties have gotten inventive.
 The “cc monster” shoots out intimidating emails to subordinates with copies marked to all the senior managers listed in his or her address book.
 It’s easy to spot one who does this – you’re sure to be on the recipient list.

 Not funny: And we close on a humorous note, except that it’s not-so-funny.
 Workplace Bullies love to laugh… at others.
 Needless to say, they laugh alone.

 While you can use these hints to identify the unpleasant elements in your office, make sure you don’t carry it to the other extreme.
 All of us are prone to unpleasant behavior of some sort, especially during times of stress.
-Don’t be so quick to label someone a workplace bully.
-Observe their behaviour over a few weeks and then take appropriate action.
+Don’t be so quick to label someone as a workplace bully.
+Observe their behavior over a few weeks and then take appropriate action.